 Once there were four wards-male, female, pediatric and maternity-catering for the people throughout surrounding areas.
-The nearest health facilities to the north, Jaffna Teaching Hospital and Killinochchi hospital, are 40 km and 25 km away respectively.
-To the south, Mullaitivu hospital, which was partly destroyed by the tidal waves, is another 35 km from Killinochchi.
+To the north, the nearest health facility, Jaffna Teaching Hospital, is 40 km away.
+To the south, Killinochchi hospital is 25 km away and Mullaitivu hospital, which was partly destroyed by the tidal waves, is another 35 km.